 “Frozen turkey” is continually stored in temperatures below zero degrees up to three years.
 While most brands declare a shelf life of two to three years, it is best to buy one that is within its first year of storage.

-Frozen turkey can be sold thawed.
+A frozen turkey can be sold thawed.
 These are those that have a sticker that says "previously frozen".
-If you do not have time to thaw the bird before roasting or if you missed ordering fresh turkey on time, frozen turkey will be best for you.
+If you do not have time to thaw the bird before roasting or if you missed ordering fresh turkey on time, a frozen turkey will be best for you.

 Now here is the deal: fresh turkey is not necessarily healthier than frozen turkey.

 What makes your Thanksgiving turkey healthy is more about what is in it.
 Labels on the turkey’s tag will help you with this.

 Understanding common turkey labelsUnderstanding labels on the turkey's tag will help you find out if a turkey is good for you or not.
 Here are labels you will commonly find and what they mean: